Resources

 Self-Feeding Skills in Toddlers: Teaching Your Toddler How to Feed Himself

-Self-feeding skills in your toddler are very important and it needs certain efforts from your end to develop well.
-The capacity to place objects into his mouth is the first sign to show that your toddler is preparing to feed himself.
-Pay attention to your toddler’s desire to self-feeding with fingers since it is the first way that toddlers learn to feed themselves.
+Instilling self-feeding skills in your toddler is very important, and requires input from your end to develop their feeding skills.
+The capacity to place objects into their mouth is the first sign that your toddler is prepared to feed themselves.
+Pay attention to your toddler’s desire to self-feed with fingers since it is the first way that toddlers learn to feed themselves.

 Contents